kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 message ListSnapshotDeltasRequest {
   option (alpha_message) = true;

-  // The name of the base snapshot handle to use for comparison.
+  // The ID of the base snapshot handle to use for comparison.
 If
   // not specified, return all changed blocks up to the target
   // specified by snapshot_target.
-This field is OPTIONAL. optional string snapshot_base = 1;
+This field is OPTIONAL. string snapshot_base_id = 1;

-  // The name of the target snapshot handle to use for comparison.
+  // The ID of the target snapshot handle to use for comparison.
 If
   // not specified, an error is returned.
-This field is REQUIRED. string snapshot_target = 2;
+This field is REQUIRED. string snapshot_target_id = 2;

   // Defines the type of storage.
 Default to "BLOCK".
 This field is
   // REQUIRED.